unrealwork/atsd-use-cases/workshop/lets-encrypt.md

 ## Trust Store

-Trust store is where client maintains a list of trusted CAs.
+Trust store is where a client maintains a list of trusted CAs.

 Trust store typically uses `JKS` (Java specific) or `PKCS12` format.